dirkpetersen/froster/README.md

 2023-04-20 08:29:11-07:00 rmdir-scratch.sh info: Deleting directory /mnt/scratch/22218558 for job 22218558
 ```

 now we run the `froster archive` command without entering folder names on the command line.
-We created a csv folder for testing that contains 3 csv files with a total of about 1.1 GiB data.
+We just created a csv folder for testing that contains 3 csv files with a total of about 1.1 GiB data.
 We pick this csv folder.
-It shows that it has been accessed 0 days ago because we just created it.
+It shows that it has been accessed 0 days ago (column AccD) because we just created it.

 ![image](https://user-images.githubusercontent.com/1427719/233419009-6a375fe4-541d-4ac6-9ba3-7916b89eabb1.png)